mirror/vbox/doc/ReadMe-Solaris.txt

  |  NOTE  |
  +--------+

- VirtualBox 3.1+ includes experimental USB support and requires OpenSolaris build 124 or higher.
-VirtualBox USB support on Solaris 10 is not supported due to limitations in the kernel.
+ VirtualBox 3.1+ includes experimental USB support for Solaris 11, Nevada and OpenSolaris build 124 or higher.
+VirtualBox does not support USB devices attached to the host on Solaris 10 due to limitations in the kernel.

 Installing: